-Since a roof is a big investment, you want to make sure you choose a good warranty to accompany a high-quality repair or replacement.
-The right warranty can greatly improve your roof’s long-term performance by providing protection against installation errors, defective materials, and more.
-Although it may seem as though there’s a wide range of warranties, there are really just three main types:
+Since your roof is a big investment, you'll want to make sure you receive a high-quality repair or replacement backed by the best roofing warranty available.
+The best roof warranty helps make sure you're covered in the event of installation errors, defective materials, and more.
+Although it may seem as though there’s a wide range of roof warranties, there are really just three main types:

-In our 30+ years of roofing experience, one of the most common concerns we’ve gotten from our homeowners is not knowing enough about their warranty options to choose the right coverage for their homes.
+In our 30+ years in business, one of the most common problems we see over and over again is homeowners not knowing enough about roof warranty options to choose the right coverage for their homes.
 Because of this, we always give our customers a thorough rundown of their warranty options.
-Now, we want to share that information with you.
+Today, we'd like to share that information with you.